Aliqoli Mirza Qajar: Downfall and death

-By the mid-1870s, Aliqoli Mirza noted the excessive presence of Mohammad Hassan Khan Etemad al-Saltanah at the Shah's side, as he himself was becoming a less important figure for Naser al-Din Shah, especially after the death of Malek Jahan Khanom in 1873.
-He formed a rivalry with Etemad al-Saltanah when the latter became "the historian of the court" by the Shah's orders.
+By the mid-1870s, Aliqoli Mirza noted the excessive presence of Mohammad Hasan Khan E'temad os-Saltaneh at the Shah's side, as he himself was becoming a less important figure for Naser al-Din Shah, especially after the death of Malek Jahan Khanom in 1873.
+He formed a rivalry with Etemad al-Saltanah when the latter became "the chronicler of the court" by the Shah's orders.
 In 1877, most of the positions held by Aliqoli Mirza in the fields of culture, journalism, and press surveillance were transferred to Etemad al-Saltanah by order of the Shah; Aliqoli Mirza intended to recover the respect of Naser al-Din Shah with Nameh-ye Daneshvaran, and managed to finish the first and most extensive volume before his death in 1879.
 After his death, Etemad al-Saltanah became the director of the project and published six volumes before it was abandoned in 1906–1907.
-Etemad al-Saltanah gained these positions with his obedience to the Shah, as he would like to censor all news of the state from Naser al-Din Shah and show others in a negative light to him; whereas Aliqoli Mirza, partly because of the support of Malek Jahan, never hid his opinions.
+Etemad al-Saltanah gained these positions with his obedience to the Shah, as he tended to censor all news of the state for Naser al-Din Shah in a sycophantic way and show others in a negative light to him; whereas Aliqoli Mirza, partly because of the support of Malek Jahan, never hid his opinions.

 Aliqoli Mirza died on 14 December 1880, and was buried in Shah Abdol-Azim Shrine.
 He married once, and had a son and a daughter.
 His daughter, Shirin al-Mamalek, founded some of the most prominent literary circles and had an important role in the Triumph of Tehran.
 His son, Mohammad Hassan Mirza, spent all his wealth after the death of his father, and thus had to become a royal servant.
 During Mozaffar ad-Din Shah's reign, he was bestowed the title Motazed Al-Saltanah and died after 1904.